dannycastonguay/blog/_posts/2025-04-26-on-working-hard.md

 You don’t have to prioritize everything simultaneously.
 You can’t run a marathon all day, every day.

 But you can prioritize multiple important things each day.
-Family, career, learning new skills, exercise, sleep—you can dedicate effort daily to each.
+Family, career, learning new skills, exercise, sleep.

+You can dedicate effort daily to each.

 ## 12. The Greatest Strength and Greatest Weakness